 Aerodynamics

-However, a good set of carbon wheels will provide bigger savings, especially compared to aluminum wheels.
+However, a good set of carbon wheels will provide greater savings, especially compared to aluminum wheels.
 So, invest in those first.
 You can check out some of these Chinese carbon wheels that won’t break the bank.

 Maintenance

-Maintaining internal cables is more challenging.
+Maintaining internal cables is more difficult.
 However, this is not always true because if you have electronic shifting, you basically don’t have to do anything with cables inside for years.
 I didn’t have to service the cables in my YOELEO R12 with Shimano Ultegra Di2 for 2 years.

 Component Replacement Costs

 External cables, however, are far easier and more cost-effective to work with since they’re fully accessible and don’t require disassembling the cockpit.
-If your bike fit needs adjustments, external cables make the process simpler and less expensive.
+If your bike fit needs adjusting, external cables make the process simpler and less expensive.
 This is one of the main reasons why I recommend external cable routing to beginners who don’t know what bike geometry and component dimensions will fit them.

 Conclusion

 While internal routing provides a polished look and marginal performance gains, it comes at the cost of maintenance complexity, potential fit challenges, and a higher price.
-An integrated cockpit can be a good upgrade, especially if you value clean aesthetic and aerodynamic advantages.
+An integrated cockpit can be a good upgrade, especially if you value a clean aesthetic and aerodynamic advantages.
 They can save around 2 watts at 28mph [45 km/h].